Mechanical Man (EP)

-Mechanical Man is an EP by the American new wave band Devo, released in 1978 by Elevator Records.
-It includes four 4-track basement demos by the band, recorded before they were signed to a record contract with Warner Bros.
+Mechanical Man is an extended play (EP) by American new wave band Devo, released in 1978 by Elevator Records.
+It includes four home demos by the band recorded before they were signed to Warner Bros.
 Records.

 Background

-The EP was a 7-inch single housed in a plain sleeve that came in a variety of colors including pink, blue, red, yellow and green.
-Most EP sleeves were numbered on the back, although the exact number of EPs pressed is unknown.
+The EP was released as a 7-inch record housed in a plain sleeve that came in a variety of colors including pink, blue, red, yellow and green.
+Most EP sleeves were numbered on the back, although the exact number pressed is unknown.

 Opinions differ as to the legitimacy of the EP, with some sources considering it a bootleg.
 In a Trouser Press article on the band dating from January 1979, Cole Springer refers to it as a bootleg of British origin.
 However, Devo webmaster and archivist Michael Pilmer later stated that it was produced by Virgin Records and included with some copies of the band's 1978 debut album Q: Are We Not Men?
-A: We Are Devo! in the United Kingdom.
-In 2023, Devo member Gerald Casale said that the songs were "the five tracks we were most excited about at the time".
+A: We Are Devo! in the UK.
+In 2023, Devo co-founder Gerald Casale called the songs on the EP "the five tracks we were most excited about at the time".

-"Blackout" was later known as "Clockout" and "Auto-Modown" includes the unlisted track "Space Girl Blues".
+"Blockhead" later appeared on Devo's 1979 album Duty Now for the Future; that album also features "Clockout", a rework of "Blackout".
+"Auto-Modown" includes the unlisted track "Space Girl Blues".

 Recording

-The tracks "Mechanical Man" and "Auto-Modown" were recorded in 1975, when the band was a quartet and Jim Mothersbaugh was their drummer.
-"Blackout" was recorded in 1976, when Bob Casale had joined and Alan Myers had replaced Jim.
+"Mechanical Man" and "Auto-Modown" were recorded in 1975, when the band was a quartet and Jim Mothersbaugh was their drummer.
+"Blackout" was recorded in 1976, by which time Bob Casale had joined and Alan Myers had replaced Mothersbaugh.